DanielSmith/alap/docs/core-concepts/protocols.md

 The parser doesn't care where a set came from — tag, macro, regex search, or protocol.
 It applies the operators the same way.

-## The handler contract

-There are two kinds of protocol handlers:
+## Two kinds of protocol

-**Filter** — a predicate that tests whether an existing link matches:
+**Filter** — a predicate that tests whether an existing link matches.
+Runs synchronously during expression evaluation:

 ```typescript
 type ProtocolHandler = (segments: string[], link: AlapLink, id: string) => boolean;
 ```

-The handler doesn't know about the parser, the engine, or the UI.
-It receives raw strings and a link object, and says "yes, this link matches" or "no, it doesn't."
-A `:time:` handler checks `link.createdAt`.
-A `:price:` handler checks `link.meta.price`.
-Each is a few lines of code.
+`:time:` and `:loc:` are filter protocols.
+They check each link in `allLinks` and return true or false.

 **Generate** — an async function that fetches external data and returns new links: